 Since Cargill built the soybean terminal at the port, the Munduruku have lost around 18 percent of their territory.
 And most recently, deforestation has apparently increased even more.
 Whereas the land conflicts in southern areas of the country are slowly coming to a stop, since the rainforest there has already been razed and transformed into farms, in the north there are still plenty of opportunities for landgrabbers.

 Meanwhile, policymakers agree that deforestation should end – not just in the Amazon rainforest, but in all forests worldwide.
 At the 2021 UN Climate Change Conference in Glasgow, more than 100 heads of state and government agreed to put a stop to the deforestation of forests by 2030.
-Even Brazilian President Jair Bolsonaro acquiesced.
+Even then-Brazilian President Jair Bolsonaro acquiesced.
 Yet he also stated that the Amazon has immense economic potential – and that Brazilians have a right to use their forest in whichever way they see fit.

 It is almost impossible to monitor the rainforest – it is simply too big.
 When there is a forest fire in the Amazon, it burns in so many places at the same time that the police, firefighters and military (temporarily deployed to help) are overwhelmed.
 The situation is monitored from space; Brazil operates one of the world’s most advanced satellite systems for locating forest fires.
 When the program identifies a blaze, the Brazilian Space Agency reports it to the police, who are then supposed to track down the culprits.
 But the area of the Amazon rainforest is 1.5 times the size of the entire European Union, extending across the borders of nine countries, with huge portions of it only reachable by airplane or after a journey of several days by boat.
 Meanwhile, the people burning down the forest are growing ever more imaginative.
 To evade the satellites, soybean farmers, property speculators and loggers often start fires when the cloud cover is so thick that the smoke cannot be seen.

 On top of that is the fact that the country’s president often simply denies the existence of these fires.
 Bolsonaro has alleged that space agency reports about the ongoing destruction of the forest are false; he had one agency head fired.
 He has also cut the budget of the environmental police force, which has led to fewer fines being levied.
-Bolsonaro has become the most powerful opponent of those who want to protect the rainforest.
+Bolsonaro became the most powerful opponent of those who want to protect the rainforest.
 And there has been a significant increase in the number of forest fires since he rose to power in 2019.